Fair Opportunity When Using SEWP Contracts

 SEWP IV is composed of 48 Indefinite Delivery Indefinite Quantity (IDIQ) contracts to 38

-prime contract holders, both manufacturers and resellers of IT equipment, based on
+prime contract holders, both manufacturers and resellers of IT equipment.
+The contract were awarded in 4

-(refer to FAR 16.505(b)) must be given to all contractors in multi-award classes.
+Fair Opportunity (refer to FAR 16.505(b)) must be given to all contractors in one or more Groups.

 and issued under multiple award contracts.
 The FAR states that the method to obtain fair opportunity is at the